Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If a draught could be felt through gaps that are too large or holes the area requirements to be sealed.
+If a draught could be perceived as a result of gaps or holes the area requirements to be sealed.

-What are unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections